-I have at least one photo session a month, where I dress up in costumes, affix my phone to a tripod, and shoot a ton of photos.
+I have at least one photo session a month, where I dress up in costumes, attach my phone to an iPhone tripod, and shoot a ton of photos.
 I have fun, explore many ideas however wild, and don’t take myself too seriously.
 I delete most of the photos I take, but manage to find a few gems in the batch that I can work with.

 How do you normally take photos?
 Do you look for particular scenes or subjects, or do you just capture whatever excites you at the moment?